Richieace22/pacman/README.md

-# Project Title: PacMen Factory
+# Project Title: PacMan Factory

 ## Description of Project:
 This is a project to create multiple pacmen images and make them move across the screen.
 Once they reach the bounds of the screen they should change direction.
 I added the chomping and flipping effects with the images provided.
 I also added a third button to delete the pacmen on at a time.